hilotechinc/MCP-Microsoft-Office/README.md

-# MCP Project
+# Microsoft Cloud Platform (MCP)

-The Microsoft Cloud Platform (MCP) Server is a cross-platform desktop application that enables natural language interaction with Microsoft 365 services (Mail, Calendar, OneDrive) via Large Language Models (LLMs).
-MCP unifies the Microsoft 365 experience, letting users chat with an AI assistant to manage emails, meetings, and documents—all with contextual insights and automation.
+MCP is a cross-platform desktop application that enables natural language interaction with Microsoft 365 services through Large Language Models (LLMs).
+It creates a unified conversational interface for all your Microsoft data - emails, calendar, documents, contacts, and more.

----
+With MCP, you can chat naturally with an AI assistant about your Microsoft 365 content, receive contextual insights, and take actions across services - all through simple conversation.

 ## Vision & Value Proposition

 - **Conversational Productivity:** Natural language is the interface for all Microsoft 365 data and actions.
-- **Unified Context:** Brings together mail, calendar, and files with cross-app insights.
+- **Contextual Intelligence:** Get insights that connect information across services (e.g., "What do I need to prepare for tomorrow's meeting?").
-- **Privacy by Design:** Data is processed locally where possible.
+- **Unified Experience:** Access all Microsoft services through a single, coherent interface.
-- **Test-Driven, Modular, and Async:** Every component is independently testable, non-blocking, and replaceable.
+- **Privacy by Design:** Processes data locally on your device when possible.

----
+- **Productivity Enhancement:** Automates common tasks through natural language requests.

-## Architecture Overview
+## Core Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐